 Frontal lobe damage can cause a variety of symptoms.
-These can range from impaired muscle movements to advanced cognitive functions such as personality changes.
+These can range from impaired muscle movements to advanced cognitive functions including personality changes.

-To help with diagnosis and treatment, this article will discuss important facts about frontal lobe damage recovery.
-We’ll also explain whether and how can frontal lobe damage can repair itself.
+This article will discuss important facts about frontal lobe damage recovery, as well as how can frontal lobe damage can repair itself.

-Let’s start by explaining what the frontal lobe is and what it does.
+Let’s start by explaining what the frontal lobe is.

 What Is the Frontal Lobe?